vyperfun/vyper.fun/1/contract_structure.md

     ...
 ```

-Functions may be called internally or externally depending on their
-visibility \<function-visibility\>.
-Functions may accept input arguments
-and return variables in order to pass values between them.
+Functions may be called internally or externally depending on their [visibility](https://vyper.readthedocs.io/en/stable/control-structures.html#function-visibility).
+Functions may accept input arguments and return variables in order to pass values between them.

-See the Functions \<control-structures-functions\> documentation for
+See the [Functions](https://vyper.readthedocs.io/en/stable/control-structures.html#control-structures-functions) documentation for more information.
-more information.

 ## Events